 Who Makes It?

 The Aloha Sleep mattress is made by Nest Bedding.
-Nest Bedding is a – you guessed it – bedding company that is family owned and specializes in factory direct products that ship right to you.
+Nest Bedding is a – you guessed it – bedding company that is family owned and specializes in factory direct products that ship right to the shopper’s door.

 In addition to mattresses, Nest Bedding also sells organic sheets, natural and certified bedding and mattresses.

 I recently had the opportunity to review their cooling mattress protector as well.
-You can read the review of it here.
+People can read the review of it here.

 In total, the Aloha Sleep mattress is 11” in height.
 Here is the breakdown of the layers: